Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals: Kubo approach to viscoelastic response

 Now we are ready to address the viscoelasticity tensor in TRS-broken Weyl semimetals.
 We start with a simple linearized model which describes two Weyl nodes separated in momentum space

 where, without the loss of generality, we choose the momentum space separation to be along the $z$-direction, $\mathbf{b}=b_z \mathbf{e}_z$.

 We first consider the canonical stress tensor.
-The viscoelasticity tensor can be separated into three parts: the static (intra-band) part, the dynamic (inter-band) part, and the Hall viscosity.
+The viscoelasticity tensor can be separated into three parts: the static (intraband) part, the dynamic (interband) part, and the Hall viscosity.
 The details of calculations and some intermediate results are given in Appendix~\ref{sec:App-Kubo-lin}.

 The real part of the static part of the viscoelasticity tensor reads as

 The static part in the linearized model gets an additional term proportional to $\propto b_{\mu} b_{\alpha}$, see the first term in Eq.~(\ref{Kubo-Weyl-eta-stat}).
 Therefore, the separation vector $\mathbf{b}$ modifies the dissipative components of the viscoelasticity tensor.
 We cross-verify this finding in Sec.~\ref{sec:Kubo-Weyl-two-band} for the two-band model as well as in Sec.~\ref{sec:Kinetics} in the kinetic approach.